gabrielcuvillier/arxwasm/README.md

 This is an experimental port of the Arx Libertatis project to Portable Native Client and Pepper API (PNaCl / PPAPI), allowing to run the Arx Fatalis game in a native sandbox of Google Chrome browser.

-Please, note that this port should be considered as a technical demonstration of Portable Native Client possibilities, and not intended for real gameplay.
-It is subject to some limitations detailed in this Readme.
+Note that this port should be considered as a technical demonstration of Portable Native Client, and is not intended for real gameplay.
+It is still subject to a few  limitations that are documented in this Readme file.

 ## Contents